-This policy is meant to protect trademark rights and reduce infringement on intellectual property.
-While a good policy, it may affect your ability as a Developer to create apps on behalf of other businesses.
+In an effort to protect trademark rights and reduce infringement of intellectual property, Google Play has been actively enforcing its Impersonation and Intellectual Property policy.
+While this is a good policy, it may affect your ability as a developer to create apps on behalf of other businesses.

-- Once the document is ready, submit it to the Google Play App Review team through their Advance Notice form.
+Once the document is ready, submit it to the Google Play App Review team through their Advance Notice form.

-- After the Google Play Review Team has approved your document, go ahead and submit the app to the Google Play store!
+After the Google Play Review Team has approved your document, go ahead, and submit the app to the Google Play store.

 Taking these extra steps before uploading your app may save a lot of time and prevent rejection of your app due to impersonation.
 If you have any questions, please do not hesitate to reach out to our support team.